IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 The `index-state` of the tools is pinned in `./nix/tools.nix` to ensure that an incompatible change in the set of packages available in Hackage doesn't break the shell.
 From time to time, this `index-state` should be updated manually.

+## Updating the dependencies bounds

+Sometimes, when creating pull requests to [CHaP][chap], it is desirable to loose/tighten certain dependencies bounds via a revision.
+If you do so for a Consensus package, please first open a PR to Consensus mirroring the change in CHaP; but do not increment the version number of the Consensus package.

 ### Use of `source-repository-package`s